-Commodities contracts are used to manage the price risk of certain commodities-linked exchange-traded fund ("ETF") inventories.
-Gains or losses on these derivative instruments are expected to substantially offset the depreciation or appreciation of the related inventory.
+Commodities contracts are used to manage the price risk of certain commodities-linked exchange-traded funds ("ETFs").

-The Company uses credit derivatives to manage the counterparty credit risk associated with debt-related securities.
+Credit derivatives are used to manage the counterparty credit risk associated with debt-related securities.
 Credit derivatives compensate the purchaser when the entity referenced in the contract experiences a credit event, such as bankruptcy or a failure to pay an obligation when due.
 Credit derivatives primarily consist of credit default swaps.